1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 The proxy design pattern is a structural pattern that "provides a surrogate or placeholder for another object to control access to it" (Gang of Four Text).
 The source code conveniently uses "proxy" to name the class, so searching for the pattern was straightforward.
+However, the actual implementation was again complex.
+The LoadingCacheProxy extends the CacheProxy, which implements the Cache Interface.
+The LoadingCache subject is actually itself an interface that extends the Cache interface.
+The class associations are more nuanced than in many of the class examples.

-The LoadingCacheProxy acts as a proxy for the real cache implementation (LoadingCache).
+The LoadingcacheProxy acts as a proxy for the real cache implementation(LoadingCache).
 It intercepts method calls to the cache, allowing for additional actions such as exception handling, statistics tracking, and asynchronous operation management.
 This abstraction enables the implementation of cross-cutting concerns while keeping the core cache logic intact, facilitating easier maintenance and scalability of the caching system.

 1. Identify the class or interface that plays a specific role in the design pattern.
 For example, if the design pattern is the "Strategy" pattern, identify which class plays the role